Working with actions

 When developing actions, keep these important considerations in mind:

-• Client-side only: Actions only run in the browser, not during server-side rendering
+• Client-side only: Actions run in the browser only (client-side), not during server-side rendering

 • DOM access: Use ctx.root instead of document for DOM operations to ensure compatibility with Shadow DOM when components are exported as web components

-• Asynchronous code: Actions can be asynchronous using async/await syntax or Promises
+• Asynchronous code: Actions can be asynchronous using the async/await syntax or Promises

 • Cleanup: Return a function from your action to automatically clean up resources when the component that triggered the action is unmounted (e.g. remove event listener)